jeevanreji/pubg1/README.md

-# KafkaLite
+# PubG1
 *A minimal distributed log system inspired by Apache Kafka*

 ---

 ## What is this Project?
-**KafkaLite is a minimal distributed log system built from scratch** to demonstrate the core ideas behind Apache Kafka.
+**PubG1 is a minimal distributed log system built from scratch** to demonstrate the core ideas behind Apache Kafka.
 It implements the following features step by step:

 - Brokers that accept publishes and serve consumers